-- PROFESSOR Rehabilitation Medicine
+- PROFESSOR | Rehabilitation and Human Performance

 - ASSOCIATE PROFESSOR | Neurosurgery

 Dr. Thomas Bryce came to The Mount Sinai Medical Center in 1997 and has served as Medical Director of the Spinal Cord Injury Program since 2001 and as Medical Director of Rehabilitation Ambulatory Services since 2008.

 He received his undergraduate degree from Johns Hopkins University and his medical degree from Albany Medical College.
 He received specialty training in Rehabilitation Medicine at Thomas Jefferson University Hospital.

 Dr. Bryce is board certified in Physical Medicine and Rehabilitation and has sub-specialty certification in both Pain Medicine and Spinal Cord Injury Medicine.

 Dr. Bryce is involved with research related to spinal cord injury especially as it relates to the assessment of pain and neurological function after spinal injury as well as the use of robotic exoskeletons to facilitate walking after spinal cord injury.
 He is the principle investigator of several ongoing studies in these areas.
 He has authored numerous chapters and scientific articles on spinal cord injury.